MohamedKhedr700/core-action/README.md

 This will allow us to execute the action from the model itself with other methods.

-use `getActions` method to get all actions related to the model.
+use `getActions` method to define all actions related to the model.

 ``` php
 <?php